youngdjn/acrossthecauseway-website/content/_index.md

 ---
-title: "Planned elimination of the UCD intercampus shuttle"
+title: "Archive: Changes to UCD intercampus transportation"
 featured_image: ''
 description: ""
 omit_header_text: true
 type: page
 ---

+<span style="background-color: #42c2f5">Note: The UCD administration and the involved transit agencies have made substantial improvements to the originally planned replacement for the UCD intercampus shuttle.
+Many of the riders believe their concerns have been (or are planned to be) addressed sufficiently.
+Many of these changes are due to advocacy by commuters and the institutions' responses to them.
+This website serves to preserve a snapshot of the situation as it stood in December 2019.</span>

 # The issue

 *Updated December 12th, 2019.
-The issue has evolved over time.
 For earlier descriptions of the issue, see [the archive](/archive).*

 - **UC Davis has operated an intercampus shuttle between its Davis and Sacramento campuses for over 30 years.** Many riders have shaped their lives around the service in its current form, e.g., buying homes, setting up childcare and school enrollment, and organizing two working parent schedules.